-Hearing loss can cause frustration for both the affected person as well as the family and friends involved.
-A hearing loss can limit their ability to help others, their civic activities, and their occupational roles.
-It can also have permanent damage on a person’s speech understanding.
+Hearing loss from auditory deprivation can create frustration for both the affected person as well as the family and friends involved.
+Hearing loss can limit their ability to help others, their civic activities, and their occupational roles.
+Experiencing hearing loss can also have permanent damage on a person’s speech understanding.

 If not properly treated right away, it can cause additional strain to a person’s lifestyle.
-O worse, this untreated hearing loss can lead to auditory deprivation.
+Worse, this untreated hearing loss can lead to auditory deprivation.

 Auditory Deprivation is a condition that occurs in individuals suffering from hearing loss wherein their brain loses the ability to interpret words.
-This is due to a lack of stimulation over an extended period of time.
+It happens when there is a lack of stimulation over an extended period of time.

 How long does it take for a person to treat a hearing loss?

-It’s usually 7 years after the initial incident of noticing they have a hearing problem.
-Auditory deprivation usually sets in during this time.
-When they aren’t used, the nerves of the hearing mechanism become deprived of stimulation and slowly weaken.
+It takes a person about 7 years after the initial incident of noticing they have a hearing problem.
+Auditory deprivation usually sets in around this time.
+The nerves of the hearing mechanism become deprived of stimulation and slowly weaken.
 This is known as auditory deprivation.

 Use it or lose it?